 Sales Tax Laws Vary Wildly from State to State

-There’s no federal sales tax in the U.S. Instead, forty-five states and Washington D.C. all make their own sales tax rules and laws.
+There’s no federal sales tax in the U.S. Instead, forty-six states and Washington D.C. all make their own sales tax rules and laws.

 This means many aspects of sales tax vary significantly from state to state, including: